leeola/dork/README.md

 ## Description

 Dork.js is yet another testing framework.
 What sets it apart?
 Nothing.
-As time goes on there will be some interesting features that set it apart, but for now, you'll be much better off with [Mocha](http://visionmedia.github.com/mocha/)/etc.
+As time goes on there will be some interesting features that set it apart, but for now you'll be much better off with [Mocha](http://visionmedia.github.com/mocha/)/etc.